Superhzf/Superhzf.github.io/_pages/cv.md

 ### IceKredit (July, 2015-May, 2017)
 I worked as a **Data Scientist** at **[IceKredit](http://www.icekredit.com/)** at Los Angeles, California.
-There I developed credit risk models that helped lenders reduce first payment default rate by more than **40%**.
+There I developed credit risk models that helped lenders reduce the first payment default rate by more than **40%**.
 Besides, I developed a loan reporting and model monitoring system for IceKredit which **absolutely eliminated human interaction**.
 Finally, I also worked as a **project manager** communicating and coordinating with customers and other vendors.